Advanced Emergency Medicine Elective

 Telephone: (212) 263-8684

-Prerequisites: NYU Students may register for this elective after completion of the selective in Emergency Medicine.
+Prerequisites: NYU Students may register for this elective after completion of the selective in Emergency Medicine, or the completion of the Emergency Medicine Elective or the completion of the Surgery-Related Emergency Medicine Elective.
 Exceptions to this will be made ONLY by the director of undergraduate medical education.

 The Advanced Elective in Emergency Medicine is a Sub-Internship for students applying for an Emergency Medicine residency.
 This Elective will expose the student to the diverse spectrum of clinical problems encountered in the Emergency Department.
 The student will gain experience in the evaluation and treatment of various acute medical and surgical disorders.
 The student will work closely with the senior residents and faculty of the Emergency Department in the diagnosis and management of both critically and non-critically ill patients.
 In addition to the patient care responsibilities, there will be dedicate didactic lectures, workshops, weekly conferences and journal club.